AnnoyingRain5/Relink-Lightquark-Bridge/readme.md

 ## Submodule note:
 This repository has git submodules, to clone them, use the `--recurse-submodules` flag, or run `git submodule update --init --recursive` after cloning.

+## Setup:
+You will need python 3.10 or newer to run this bridge.

+You can then install the required dependencies by running `pip install -r requirements.txt`.